folio-org/stripes/doc/dev-guide.md

 * `queryResource` -- if defined, this is the name of an anointed stripes-connect resource whose contents always reflect the query parameters of the URL, and which can be mutated to change the URL.
 See [URL navigation](#url-navigation) below.

+* `links` -- object which is collecting module specific links joint by area of addition.
+For instance `userDropdown` defines the menu under user profile icon.
+  * `userDropdown` -- defines the list of the links under user profile icon.
+    * `caption` -- the label of the item.
+    * `route` -- partial URL where navigate to.
+    * `check` -- if defined, this is the name of a function which checks whether to show item or not.

 When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component.
 When a user enters a settings module or the settings of an application module, that same component is invoked, but now with the special `showSettings` property set true.

 The class exported by a module may also have a static data member, `actionNames`.
 If provided, this must be an array of strings, each of them the name of an action that can be invoked by hot-keys (see [below](#enabling-hot-keys)).
 Stripes will aggregate the action-names exposed by the available modules and provide a combined list as [the `actionNames` member](#actionNames) of the Stripes object.